Skip to main content

 Climate And Weather

 The reserve experiences a moderately continental climate with relatively mild winters influenced by Atlantic weather systems and warm summers.
 Average temperatures range from minus 5 degrees Celsius in January to 18 degrees in July.
-Annual precipitation averages 600 to 650 millimeters, well distributed throughout the year with a slight summer maximum.
+Annual precipitation averages 600 to 650 millimetres, well distributed throughout the year with a slight summer maximum.
 The high forest cover moderates temperature extremes and maintains higher humidity than surrounding deforested areas.
 Snow cover persists for 80 to 100 days annually.

 Human History